Juan Garza: Murders, trial, and execution

 Garza's drug trafficking ring began to encounter problems.
 He suffered dents in his profits after some of his shipments were seized by the police.
 Garza's losses made him suspicious that some of his workers and associates were working with the police.
 This distrust would ultimately culminate in the murders he ordered and personally committed.

 In April 1990, Gilberto Matos became the first confirmed victim of Garza and his gang.
 Matos was a bodyguard of 32-year-old Erasmo De La Fuente, a smuggler who worked with Garza.
 Garza suspected that De La Fuente was responsible for a massive shipment (approximately 1,350 pounds) of marijuana being seized by the police.
 Garza ordered his workers to murder De La Fuente.
 However, they ran into trouble since De La Fuente had several bodyguards, including Matos.

 After Garza ran out of patience, he ordered two of his men, Manuel Flores and his cousin, Israel Flores, to break into Matos's shop and wait for De La Fuente or Matos.
 If only Matos appeared, they were told to kill him as a warning to De La Fuente of what was to come.
-When Matos arrived alone, Israel and Manuel forced him lie down on the floor and then waited to see if De La Fuente would appear.
+When Matos arrived alone, Israel and Manuel forced him to lie down on the floor and then waited to see if De La Fuente would appear.
 When that didn't happen, Manuel shot Matos in the back of the head.
 Garza paid Israel and Manuel with cash and a car for the hit.

 Five months later, Garza took Israel and his cousin, Jesus Flores, to De La Fuente's nightclub to kill him.
 Israel became nervous and drank liquor to calm his nerves, but had to be dropped off in an alley after drinking too much.
 Jesus got his brother, Manuel, and returned to the nightclub.
 When De La Fuente left and got into his car, Manuel shot him twice.
 Jesus fired shots into the air to distract the police.
 After hiding in a ditch for a few hours, Jesus was picked up by Garza.
 Garza paid the Flores brothers $10,000 each for the hit.

 In January 1991, 35-year-old Thomas Rumbo was personally executed by Garza.
 Rumbo, one of Garza's associates, had been tasked with inspecting trucks with marijuana.
 After federal officers observed him loading 360 pounds of marijuana into a trailer, they approached him and told him what they saw.
 Rumbo agreed to turn over the entire shipment.
 In an attempt to hide what he'd done, he cut a hole in the fence surrounding the trailer and claimed the drugs were stolen.